 For most people visiting the park, this quality is imperceptible at first glance, but if you look closer, you’ll notice the attention to detail everywhere: from the authentic props used in each ride, the millions of pieces of wardrobe that is made “stage-ready” every day, through to the tiny engravings of Mickey Mouse’s head on the manhole covers.
 It’s the details that create the magic.

-Fortunately, detail-orientation is a trait that we’re all capable of cultivating.
+Fortunately, detail-orientation is a trait that we can all cultivate.
 Here are five things that you can do to build on your effort to pay attention to the details:

 1. Recheck, clarify, and proofread: Hardly anyone gets it right the first time.
 Not even the most experienced.
 Author Patricia Fuller once said that “writing without revising is the literary equivalent of waltzing gaily out of the house in your underwear.”
 When speaking with others, clarify if you’re unable to understand them and ask more questions if needed.
 This is especially important in high stakes situations like receiving instructions.